Jan Václav of Gallas

-Johann Wenzel Count of Gallas (23 May 1669 – 25 July 1719), Duke of Lucera, was a Bohemian noble and diplomat and one of the largest landowners in the Holy Roman Empire.
+Count Jan Václav of Gallas (Jan Václav hrabě z Gallasu; Johann Wenzel Graf von Gallas; 23 May 1669 – 25 July 1719), Duke of Lucera, was a Bohemian noble and diplomat.
+He was one of the largest landowners in the Holy Roman Empire.

-Biography
+Life

-Johann Wenzel of Gallas was born on 23 May 1669 in Hořiněves Castle.
+Jan Václav of Gallas was born on 23 May 1669 in Hořiněves.
 He was the eldest son of the Imperial general Count Franz Ferdinand of Gallas (1635–1697) and his second wife Johanna Emerentia Countess Gaschin of Rosenberg, and a grandson of Generalfeldmarschall Matthias Gallas, one of the leading Imperial commanders during the Thirty Years' War.

-Johann Wenzel of Gallas worked in the service of Emperors Joseph I and Charles VI, primarily as a diplomat.
+Gallas worked in the service of Emperors Joseph I and Charles VI, primarily as a diplomat.
 He successively became the Imperial ambassador in London (1705–1711), The Hague (1711–1713) and Rome (1713–1718).
 He carried out his diplomatic activities during the War of the Spanish Succession and was involved in negotiations with the English and Dutch allies and with the French Marquess of Torcy.

 In 1709, he was awarded with the title and office of Stadtholder of the Habsburg Duchy of Limburg.
 In addition, he was the Emperor's real privy councilor, associate judge of the Czech regional court and above all from 1708 Marshal of the Kingdom of Bohemia.
 Emperor Charles VI, who claimed the Spanish throne, also awarded Gallas the rank of Grandee of Spain in 1712 for his services.

-In 1713, Gallas had the vast palace Clam-Gallas Palace built in the Old Town of Prague with the participation of the most important artists of his time, architect Johann Bernhard Fischer von Erlach and sculptor Matthias Braun.
+In 1714–1718, Gallas had the vast palace Clam-Gallas Palace built in the Old Town of Prague with the participation of the most important artists of his time, architect Johann Bernhard Fischer von Erlach and sculptor Matthias Braun.

 At the end of his career, Gallas was appointed Viceroy of Naples in summer 1719.
-Traveling in the July heat and spending the night in fever-ridden places, led to his death 21 days after his arrival in Naples.
+Travelling in the July heat and spending the night in fever-ridden places, led to his death 21 days after his arrival in Naples.
 He died there on 25 July 1719, He was buried in the Carmelite monastery church of the Virgin Mary in Naples.
-His widow would return to Naples in 1728 as the wife of a next Viceroy Alois Graf of Harrach.
+His widow would return to Naples in 1728 as the wife of a next Viceroy Aloys Count of Harrach.

 Marriage and children

-On 25 April 1700, Johann Wenzel von Gallas married Countess Maria Anna Franziska Eva of Dietrichstein-Nikolsburg (1681–1705), daughter of Prince Philipp Sigmund of Dietrichstein.
+On 25 April 1700, Jan Václav of Gallas married Countess Maria Anna Franziska Eva of Dietrichstein-Nikolsburg (1681–1705), daughter of Prince Philipp Sigmund of Dietrichstein.